 The Spanning Tree Information screen displays a summary of the STA information for the overall bridge or for a specific port.
-To make any changes to the parameters for the Spanning Tree, use the Spanning Tree Configuration menu.
+To make any changes to the parameters for the Spanning Tree, use the STA Configuration and STA Port Configuration screens.